Anterior cruciate ligament injury: Epidemiology

 There are around 200,000 ACL tears each year in the United States.
 ACL tears newly occur in about 69 per 100,000 per year with rates in males of 82 per 100,000 and females of 59 per 100,000.
-When breaking down rates based on age and sex, females between the ages of 14-18 had the highest rates of injury with 227.6 per 100,000.
-Males between the ages of 19-24 had the highest rates of injury with 241 per 100,000.
+When breaking down rates based on age and sex, females between the ages of 14 and 18 had the highest rates of injury with 227.6 per 100,000.
+Males between the ages of 19 and 24 had the highest rates of injury with 241 per 100,000.

 Sports

 Rates of re-rupture among college athletes were highest in male football players with 15 per 10,000, followed by female gymnasts with 8 per 10,000 and female soccer players with 5.2 per 10,000.

 High school athletes are at increased risk for ACL tears when compared to non-athletes.
 Among high school girls in the US, the sport with the highest risk of ACL tear is soccer, followed by basketball and lacrosse.
 In the US women's basketball and soccer experience the most ACL tears then all other sports.
 The highest risk sport for high school boys in the US was basketball, followed by lacrosse and soccer.
 In basketball, women are 5-8 times more likely to experience an ACL tear than men.